ioccc-src/mkiocccentry/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

 Please add any other context about the problem here.
+We highly recommend that you run `bug_report.sh` and attach the log file it generates.

 Feel free to use [markdown](https://www.markdownguide.org/getting-started/) in your issue report.